Looking to Buy a Second Home?

 You can buy out of state and still finance with Sandy Spring Bank

 You can purchase a home in another state along the East Coast without the hassle of using another lender.
 We offer services in popular second-home locations such as Florida, North Carolina, South Carolina, Maryland’s Eastern Shore, and more.

 Sandy Spring Bank offers low down payment loans

 Our low down payment financing options allow you the flexibility of financing a higher percentage of the sales price with either a no-private-mortgage-insurance option or a low-cost-mortgage-insurance option.

 Adjustable-Rate Mortgages (ARMs) are more popular with rising interest rates

-An ABC News article states that ARMs made up 13 percent of all home loans by dollar volume in March 2022, their highest since January 2020, according to CoreLogic.
+According to a recent study by Corelogic.com, ARMs made up 13 percent of all home loans by dollar volume in March 2022, their highest since January 2020.
 With the cost of homes rising and interest rates continuing to go up, homeowners are looking for ways to lower their mortgage payments but still purchase a second home.
 ARMs can be a great way to take advantage of lower interest rates in the future.

 As with any purchase, do your research and seek advice on the use of a second property and whether it’s worth the investment, particularly in today’s housing market.
 The mortgage team at Sandy Spring Bank is here to walk you through each step and work closely with you to determine the best program for your needs and lifestyle.
 For more information on Sandy Spring Bank’s award-winning mortgage team and banking products and services, contact us here to have a mortgage banker follow up with you, or visit our site.